xLPMG/tsunami_lab/docs/source/files/assignments/project.rst

 ^^^^^^

 Getting a good estimate of the CPU utilization was a bit tricky.
 As of now, we found that the quickest way to do this was to just read the output of the ``top`` command and parse the CPU usage from there.
-We had to sacrifice performance and and are only able to view the overall usage, but we ended up with a simple and working solution.
+We had to sacrifice performance and are only able to view the overall usage, but we ended up with a simple and working solution.
 People who are interested in individual core usage will most likely not be running the server application on a MacOS machine anyway.

 ``getRAMUsage()`` uses the ``sysctl.h`` header file to read the total amount of RAM.